MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-environments.md

 > [!WARNING]
 > When you reset a Marketing environment, you *must* choose an app template that enables Dynamics apps.
 Dynamics apps require a special template that contains prerequisite solutions.
 If the app template you select does not enable Dynamics apps, you will need to delete the environment and provision the Marketing app into a different environment.

-## Do not change the URL for an environment with real-time or outbound Marketing installed
+## How to change the URL for an environment with real-time or outbound Marketing installed

-For standard Dynamics 365 environments (without any flavor of Marketing installed), you can use the Power Platform admin center to change the URL of an environment.
-However, _you can't currently do this if you have real-time or outbound Marketing installed_.
+For standard Dynamics 365 environments (including Marketing), you can use the Power Platform admin center to change the URL of the environment.
+Learn more: [Edit properties of an environment](/power-platform/admin/edit-properties-environment).

-> [!IMPORTANT]
-> Do not attempt to change the URL for a real-time or outbound Marketing environment.
-If you require a different URL, you must set up a new Dynamics 365 environment at the new URL and then reinstall real-time or outbound Marketing there.

 ### See also